-To integrate information from multiple platforms, we performed Similarity Network Fusion (SNF), which has been shown to produce homogeneous, clinically relevant subtypes in multiple TCGA studies.
+To integrate information from multiple platforms, the authors performed Similarity Network Fusion (SNF), which has been shown to produce homogeneous, clinically relevant subtypes in multiple TCGA studies.

-We applied SNF to the high-purity cohort using sample-to-sample similarities derived from mRNA, miRNA, and DNA methylation.
-We found a two-cluster solution that was independent (p = 0.79) of tumor purity and a three-cluster (plus one outlier) solution that was associated (p = 0.025) with tumor purity.
+They applied SNF to the high-purity cohort using sample-to-sample similarities derived from mRNA, miRNA, and DNA methylation.
+They found a two-cluster solution that was independent (p = 0.79) of tumor purity and a three-cluster (plus one outlier) solution that was associated (p = 0.025) with tumor purity.